 About LPN certification programs

 Completing the LPN certification programs is the basic requirement to earn a licensed practical nursing certification.
-This formal training program, combined with supervised clinical instruction, can prepare students to enter the nursing workforce (nflpn.org).
-The program also helps prepare students to take the National Council Licensure Examination, or NCLEX-PN.
+This formal training program, combined with supervised clinical instruction, may prepare students to enter the nursing workforce (nflpn.org).
+The program also typically helps prepare students to take the National Council Licensure Examination, or NCLEX-PN.
 Passing scores on this exam are required in order to practice nursing.

 LPN certification programs are offered through community colleges, high schools or vocational schools.
 Students enrolled in the program engage in a mixture of hands-on instruction and classroom training, some of which might be administered online.
 Typical courses in the LPN certification program include growth and development, mathematics, pharmacology, nursing fundamentals and more (oakland.edu).